 Procurement and energy market

-We respond to the risk of increasing energy prices among other things by using appropriate derivative financial instruments and entering into long-term procurement contracts.
-However, these safeguards also limit opportunities arising from trends in energy prices.
-In the event of falling prices, we do not participate in the market development.
+Among other things, we counter the risk of energy price increases by using appropriate derivative financial instruments and concluding long-term procurement contracts.
+However, these safeguards only have an effect for a limited period, and limit opportunities arising from falling energy prices.

-The pooling of demands and optimization of procurement processes create opportunities to leverage further potential in terms of procurement prices.
+The bundling of requirements and the optimization of procurement processes create opportunities for leveraging further potential in procurement prices.